 Tang Feng wasn’t offended.
 He still had on his smile.
 “Hey, she’s going to New York to study, not going to the North Pole.”

 Ehlo nodded in agreement.
 Then he looked like he was thinking.
 “Hey, I think this isn’t bad at all.
 The goods managed to balance out the bad after all.”

 “What do you mean?”
-Wallace asked, looking at Ehlo with a warning look.
+Wallace asked, his stare showed traces of warning in it.